-Cheatcodes for SLAX Booting parameters or cheatcodes, are used to manipulate the booting process of Linux.
+Cheatcodes for SLAX Booting parameters or cheatcodes, are used to manipulate the startup booting process of Linux.
 Some of them are common for all Linux versions, others are specific to SLAX only.
 You can use cheatcodes to enable or disable specific hardware detection, to start SLAX from a harddisk or other media, to skip the login prompt and start GUI, etc.

 With SLAX installed, start to boot your computer waiting until the Slax logo appears with a boot menu.
 Select your entry and hit Tab key, enabling you to edit the command string.
 Add any of the following boot arguments to the end of command string.